fbpx

 So I thought time is now, I'm motivated, so better to finish it now, and then I have so then I have enough time to think about whether I want to go towards naturalisation.

-Isabelle: So I want to remind everybody that within 3 months you prepared for the FIDE A2 that's correct?
+Isabelle: So I want to remind everybody that within 3 months you prepared for the fide A2 that's correct?

 Manu: Yes, absolutely.